zhouyangpkuer/vim_bash_setting/README.md

         * or Just select Use built-in Powerline glyphs and use Inconsolata for PowerPoint font.
     * font rendering issues on vscode integrated terminal:
         * "terminal.integrated.fontFamily": "Source Code Pro for Powerline"
+    * change the default shell to zsh:
+        * sudo vi /etc/passwd
+        * Find the line with your usernam, and replace bash with zsh

     * install zsh with prezto: https://medium.com/@oldwestaction/beautifying-your-terminal-with-zsh-prezto-powerlevel9k-9e8de2023046
         * the configuration file is ~/.zpreztorc
         ```bash